awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 You can view service last accessed information for AWS Organizations using the IAM console, AWS CLI, or AWS API\.
 For important information about the data, permissions required, troubleshooting, and supported Regions, see [Refining permissions in AWS using last accessed information](access_policies_access-advisor.md)\.

-When you sign in to the IAM console using AWS Organizations master account credentials, you can view information for any entity in your organization\.
+When you sign in to the IAM console using AWS Organizations management account credentials, you can view information for any entity in your organization\.
 Organizations entities include the organization root, organizational units \(OUs\), and accounts\.
 You can also use the IAM console to view information for any service control policies \(SCPs\) in your organization\.
 IAM shows a list of services that are allowed by any SCPs that apply to the entity\.
 For each service, you can view the most recent account activity information for the chosen Organizations entity or the entity's children\.

-When you use the AWS CLI or AWS API with master account credentials, you can generate a report for any entities or policies in your organization\.
+When you use the AWS CLI or AWS API with management account credentials, you can generate a report for any entities or policies in your organization\.
 A programmatic report for an entity includes a list of services that are allowed by any SCPs that apply to the entity\.
 For each service, the report includes the most recent activity for accounts in the specified Organizations entity or the entity's subtree\.

 When you generate a programmatic report for a policy, you must specify an Organizations entity\.
 This report includes a list of services that are allowed by the specified SCP\.
 For each service, it includes the most recent account activity in the entity or entity's children that are granted permission by that policy\.
 For more information, see [aws iam generate\-organizations\-access\-report](https://docs.aws.amazon.com/cli/latest/reference/iam/generate-organizations-access-report.html) or [GenerateOrganizationsAccessReport](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateOrganizationsAccessReport.html)\.

-Before you view the report, make sure that you understand the master account requirements and information, reporting period, reported entities, and the evaluated policy types\.
+Before you view the report, make sure that you understand the management account requirements and information, reporting period, reported entities, and the evaluated policy types\.
 For more details, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

 ## Understand the AWS Organizations entity path<a name="access_policies_access-advisor-viewing-orgs-entity-path"></a>